Module2-project-ironhack-MyTONE/MyTONE/README.md

 - User can sign up and create and account
 - User can login
 - User can log out
-- User can create ...
+- User can create Instrument
+- User can edit Instrument
+- User can delete Instrument
+- User can send Like to other instruments
+- User can comment instruments

 ## User stories (Backlog)

 - User can upload a profile picture
+- User can mark as stoled his instruments
+- User can mark as "for sale" his instruments
+- User can follow other users
-- User can ...
+- User can chat with other users

 ---